rickgaiser/kernelloader/readme.txt

 You can copy the files to an USB stick and then select the files in the menu ("Select Kernel" -> vmlinux, "Select RAM disc" -> initrd).

+Virtual Keyboard
+################
+The input fields in kernelloader supports a virtual keyboard.
+The virtual keyboard is controlled by the game pad.
+This allows to enter kernel parameter with the game pad without an USB keyboard.
+The cursor is blinking.
+When it blinks it shows for a short time an underline sign and for the remaining time the character which will be inserted when pressing triangle.
+The default is the invisible space character.
+The buttons have the following functions:
+- The character is selected with R1 and L1.
+- The triangle button inserts the character.
+It can be inserted multiple times.
+- Left and right moves the cursor left and right.
+- The square button deletes the character which is left to the cursor.
+- The circle button is for fast jumping in the character selection.
+This is the same as pressing R1 for 16 times.
+You get from a capital letter to lower case by pressing circle 2 times.
+- The start button jumps to the beginning of the text.
+- The select button jumps to the end of the string.

 Video Mode
 ##########
 The application use the default video mode configured for your PS2.
 The